nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-14-bounty_hunter.md

 ![screenshot10](../assets/images/bounty_hunter/screenshot10.png)

 Interesting!
-We can run `/bin/tar` as root.
-From my research, [tar](https://man7.org/linux/man-pages/man1/tar.1.html) is an archiving program which can compress multiple files into a single one.
+We can run `/bin/tar` as root. [tar](https://man7.org/linux/man-pages/man1/tar.1.html) is an archiving program which can compress multiple files into a single one.

 We can then look at [GTFOBins](https://gtfobins.github.io/gtfobins/tar/) to find out if there are any ways we can exploit this file: